 When you think of Queensland, you no doubt conjure up vivid images of white sandy beaches and shimmering blue oceans, summers so hot your thongs melt on the bitumen, and wild storms that are over in the blink of an eye.
 But there’s plenty more to our great state hiding further inland—it just takes a little exploring to find it.
 With everything from ancient rainforests to underground lava tubes, your next great adventure lies waiting in your very own backyard.

 So head to the garage and pull out your camping gear—and grab some backup batteries and a portable gas stove stove while you’re at it.
-You’ll need it all if you’re looking to explore Queensland’s best national parks, and trust us, you’ll want to tick these off your bucket list.
+You’ll need it all if you’re looking to explore the best national parks Queensland has to offer, and trust us, you’ll want to tick these off your bucket list.

 Girraween National Park